Rotated Gradients#

 Input format#

 Direction information must be supplied as a Data Group defined on the inversion mesh.
-The following group types are accepted: Dip direction & Dip, Strike & Dip or as 3D vector.
+The following group types are accepted: Dip direction & Dip, Strike & Dip, or 3D vector.

 Background#